kuzzleio/documentation-old/src/guide/essentials/real-time.md

 # Real-time notifications

-Besides persisting data and retrieving it via advanced searches, Kuzzle enables you to set up **live subscriptions** to any set of data.
+Besides persisting data and retrieving it via advanced searches, Kuzzle features highly customizable push notifications, by enabling **live subscriptions** to any set of data.

 Live subscriptions are great to **keep track of the evolution** of a portion of your data you are interested in.